Seikphyu Township

 Seikphyu Township is a township of Pakokku District in Magway Division of Myanmar.
 The principal town and administrative seat is Seikphyu.
-The township has its southeastern border along the Irrawaddy where its principal town, Seikphyu, is a port.
+To the southeast, the township borders the Irrawaddy where its principal town, Seikphyu, is a port.

 The township lies between 20° 51' and 21° 15' north latitude and 94° 09' and 94° 48' east longitude.
 The Yaw River forms the township's eastern boundary.
 It is one of the areas destroyed by Cyclone Giri on 23 October 2010.